Gdoc/Admin

 Many of the studies brought together by Volk and Atkinson also report estimates of the infant mortality rate, which is defined as the share of newborns who died in their first year of life.

-Across the entire historical sample the authors found that on average, 27% of newborns died in their first year of life.
+Across the entire historical sample, the authors found that, on average, 27% of newborns died in their first year of life.
 This means the two key estimates are both easy to remember: Around a quarter died in the first year of life.
 Around half died as children.

 The global infant mortality rate today is below 3%.
-In our map for infant mortality you can find the data for every country in the world.
+In our map for infant mortality, you can find the data for every country in the world.

-Mortality at young ages in hunter gatherer societies
+Mortality at young ages in hunter-gatherer societies

 The historical data discussed above goes back 2500 years.
 What about prehistory when our ancestors around the world lived as hunter-gatherers?

 Good evidence here is much harder to come by.
-To study mortality at a young age in prehistoric societies the researchers need to mostly rely on evidence from modern hunter-gatherers.
+To study mortality at a young age in prehistoric societies, the researchers need to rely mostly on evidence from modern hunter-gatherers.
 Here, one needs to be cautious of how much we can learn from the realities of modern societies for those of the past.
 Modern hunter-gatherers are to varying degrees in exchange with surrounding societies and “often currently live in marginalized territories”, as the authors say.
 Both of these could matter for mortality levels.

 All but one of these studied societies are modern hunter-gatherers.
 The one study on mortality rates of paleolithic hunter-gatherers investigates the famous Indian Knoll archaeological site from around 2,500 BCE, located in today’s area of Kentucky.12